-The duration of the Winter Term is 12 weeks followed by a two week examination period.
+- The duration of the Winter Term is 12 weeks followed by a two week examination period.
 The two-week survey field school is held immediately after the examinations.

+- 2. POE289 can replace HIE289.

-Two optional courses to be selected from:
+- 3. Two optional courses to be selected from:

-CEE413: Prestressed Concrete
+- CEE413: Prestressed Concrete

-CEE419: Advanced Military Engineering CEE445: Hydraulic Structures and Systems
+- CEE419: Advanced Military Engineering

+- CEE445: Hydraulic Structures and Systems

-CEE451: Applied Hydrogeology CEE459: Geotechnical Engineering
+- CEE451: Applied Hydrogeology

+- CEE459: Geotechnical Engineering

-CEE460: Introduction to Geosynthetics in Geotechnical
+- CEE460: Introduction to Geosynthetics in Geotechnical Engineering

-CEE462: Advanced Geomatics Design and Analysis CEE489: Transportation Planning (Available in English
+- CEE462: Advanced Geomatics Design and Analysis

+- CEE489: Transportation Planning (Available in English Only).

 The laboratory experiments and exercises are designed to provide the students with practical experience in handling field, office and laboratory equipment used in the civil engineering profession.
 The teaching laboratories provide equipment to permit groups of three or four students to conduct experiments in structural engineering, soil mechanics, pavement materials, asphalt technology, hydrology, water supply, wastewater treatment, and environmental engineering; and to conduct exercises in surveying, photogrammetry and traffic engineering.

-The Department's equipment includes:
+The department's equipment includes: